 - Check your thermostat’s function.

 If you would like to keep your heat pump in tip-top shape, contact San Diego’s comfort specialists at Sherlock Plumbing Heating & Air.
-We’re committed to providing exceptional service to our valued customers.
+We’re committed to providing exceptional AC & heating services to our valued customers.
 Call us today.